 - 1. Complexity of conversion.
 The conversion task may appear too large to be worth doing. - 2.
 Quality of converted code.
-There appear to be no easy ways to get converted code as good as the original. - 3.
+There appear to be no easy ways to get converted code as good as the original.
+Poor code quality may lead to other (potentially serious) business problems. - 3.
 Continuity of procedures, processes, and expertise.
 Too much disruption of current practice might occur. - 4.
 Hardware costs.
 Organizations don't want to be forced to upgrade system capacity due to less efficient applications. - 5.
 Software costs.
 New compilers, run-times, and support tools may be more expensive. - 6.
 Loss of flexibility.
 A new language might offer less control over code and data layouts. - 7.
 Performance.
 Equivalent (or acceptable) performance may be difficult to achieve. - 8.
 Loss of function.
 These concerns include access to specific machine instructions and operating system services, as well as excess generality and complexity of a high-level language. - 9.
 Re-training costs.
 Existing staff may require re-training in the new language. - 10.
 Language longevity.
 Not every programming language has had a long lifetime.

-We will expand on these points in "Summary observations" on page 41.
+We will expand on these points in "Summary observations" on page 45.

 Any extensive transition is difficult.
 A change of programming language is only one factor in converting or migrating an application.
 Consider Holmes' comment: "Paul Strassmann, at one time the Pentagon's information chief, has observed eight 'build-and-scrap' cycles in computing investment since 1946, with each cycle greatly surpassing the previous one both in absolute value and percentage of overall business investment.
-Strassmann projects the next binge to be two and one-half times more expensive than the last...."
-[4]
+Strassmann projects the next binge to be two and onehalf times more expensive than the last...."
+[6]